BotYue/ELE-292-Lab-SU/Lab 6 Thermal System/Lab 6 Main Task 2.md

 In the prelab, you studied the relationship between Power and Duty Cycle.
 In fact, they are **proportional** !

 In this task, we will test the heating power using Full Power, in other words, PWM Duty Cycle is 100%

+> [!CAUTION]
+> If you want to **re-do the heating process** described in next Task 2.1 & 2.2,
+> you have to disconnect all wires and let the system to cool down for at least 10 minutes.
+>
+> So, carefully follow each step.

 ----
 ### 📌 Task 2.1 Configuration